kirenz/course-template/docs/project-description.md

 -   **Does not meet expectations (no credit)**: Major elements missing.
     Work is not neatly formatted and would not be presentable in a professional setting.

 (draft-report)=
 ## Draft report

 The purpose of the draft and peer review is to give you an opportunity to get early feedback on your analysis.
-Therefore, the draft and peer review will focus primarily on the exploratory data analysis, modeling, and initial interpretations.
+Therefore, the draft and peer review will focus primarily on the data preparation, exploratory data analysis, modeling, and initial interpretations.

-Write the draft in the **written-report.ipynb** file in your project repo (see folder reports).
+The structure of the draft report is as follows:

+- Introduction
+- Setup
+- Data
+    - Import data
+    - Data structure
+    - Data corrections
+    - Variable lists
+    - Data splitting
+- Analysis
+- Model
+    - Select model
+    - Training and validation
+    - Fit model
+    - Evaluation on test set
+- Results

-Below is a brief description of the sections to focus on in the draft:
+Below is a brief description of the sections to focus on in the draft.

-### Introduction and data
+### Introduction

-This section includes an introduction to the project motivation, data, and research question.
+This section includes an introduction to the project motivation, a data dictionary and research question.

-Describe the data and definitions of key variables.
-It should also include some exploratory data analysis.
+### Setup

+Import all necessary Python libraries.

+### Data

+Includes all data prepartion steps.

+### Analysis

-All of the EDA won't fit in the paper, so focus on the EDA for the response variable and a few other interesting variables and relationships.
+Focus on the descriptive statistics and EDA for the response variable and a few other interesting variables and relationships.

-### Methodology
+### Model

-This section includes a brief description of your modeling process.
-Explain the reasoning for the type of model you're fitting, predictor variables considered for the model including any interactions.
+Explain the reasoning for the type of model you're fitting and predictor variables considered for the model.
-Additionally, show how you arrived at the final model by describing the model selection process, any variable transformations (if needed), and any other relevant considerations that were part of the model fitting process.

 ### Results

-In this section, you will output the final model and include a brief discussion of the model assumptions, diagnostics, and any relevant model fit statistics.

-This section also includes initial interpretations and conclusions drawn from the model.
+This section includes initial interpretations and conclusions drawn from the model.

 (peer-review)=
 ## Peer review